 Attaching the HTV Design

 I used heat transfer vinyl, a gold glitter and a hunter green piece, to cut a design with my Cricut.
 I wish I had had a red piece, but I was out, so I used what I had.
+If I had to do it over again I would definitely use a solid design, not the open lettering and the small branch.
+I only had a little bit of vinyl, so I had to do what I had to do.
+I certainly didn’t want to spend extra cash at Christmas!
 I’m a Cricut Access subscriber so I chose an image that is free with the subscription that says “Peace on Earth” with a fir tree branch above it.
 It fit perfectly with the farmhouse Christmas section that I have going on in the area where I hung the sign.
 Cut the design, weed it, then center it on the sign.

 Tear off a piece of wax paper that’s wide enough to cover your entire design then place it over the fabric.

 Heat your iron to medium-high then begin ironing over the HTV.
 Press firmly as you go, and go over everything for about 45 seconds.
 Makes sure not to leave the iron in one spot too long.
 Keep it moving so the foam doesn’t melt.
 I didn’t have an issue with this at all, but I can’t say for sure that it would never happen.
 The foam is covered by paper so it should be safe, just don’t leave it unattended lol.
 The reason that I didn’t iron the design on first was because I’ve done a similar project in the past and found it very hard to center after.
 It was actually the JOY sign I shared earlier.